Swift TOO API

 The Swift TOO API provides a method of interacting with the Neil Gehrels Swift Observatory (hereafter Swift) Target of Opportunity (TOO) request system, without the need to fill out a HTML form, as has been traditional.
 The motivation for the API is to face head on the challenges of the new era of transient astronomy coming with Vera C. Rubin Observatory and others.

 Previously TOO requests typically were submitted by hand, with a human filling out an HTML form.
 However, this has obvious limitations.
 Firstly, in the case where a fast reaction is needed by Swift, the act of putting a human-in-the-loop adds latency to the TOO process.
-For this reason in the past few years, the Swift Science Operations Team (SOT) has implemented automated TOO submission process, which allows automatic submission of TOOs based on external triggers, for example Fermi/LAT GRBs, well localized FRB detections, LIGO GW NS-NS merger events and Neutrino detections.
+For this reason in the past few years, the Swift Science Operations Team (SOT) has implemented an automated TOO submission process, which allows automatic submission of TOOs based on external triggers, for example Fermi/LAT GRBs, well localized FRB detections, LIGO GW NS-NS merger events and Neutrino detections.

 Notably, these TOOs have been submitted based on external triggers meeting specified requirements, rather than a human deciding that they are of interest, and therefore present a more systematic approach to submitting observations requests.